MultiSafepay/docs/content/integration/ready-made/magento2/_index.md

 - **General settings:** Contains all main settings.
   - Here you can configure all gateways and gift cards.
   - For finding your account ID, site ID, site secure code, or [API key](/glossaries/multisafepay-glossary/#api-key), see [Get your API key](/tools/multisafepay-control/get-your-api-key).
-  - Your account ID appears in the top-right corner of your MultiSafepay account.
+  - Your account ID appears in the top-right corner of your MultiSafepay dashboard.
 - **Payment methods:** Contains the configuration options for all MultiSafepay payment methods.
-    - Make sure you have activated your selected payment methods in your [MultiSafepay account](https://merchant.multisafepay.com).
+    - Make sure you have activated your selected payment methods in your [MultiSafepay dashboard](https://merchant.multisafepay.com).
 - **Gift cards:** Contains the configuration options for all gift cards supported by MultiSafepay.
-    - Make sure you have activated your selected gift cards in your [MultiSafepay account](https://merchant.multisafepay.com).
+    - Make sure you have activated your selected gift cards in your [MultiSafepay dashboard](https://merchant.multisafepay.com).
     - For more information, see [Gift cards](/payments/methods/prepaid-cards/gift-cards).

 {{< blue-notice >}}MultiSafepay is an official partner of [OneStepCheckout.com](/payments/integrations/ecommerce-platforms/magento2/faq/supported-magento2-checkouts/). {{< /blue-notice >}}